beetbox/beets/docs/plugins/fetchart.rst

 .. _ImageMagick: http://www.imagemagick.org/

-Here's an example that makes plugin select only images that contain *front* or *back* keywords in their filenames and prioritizes the Amazon source over others::
+Here's an example that makes plugin select only images that contain *front* or *back* keywords in their filenames and prioritizes the iTunes source over others::

     fetchart:
         cautious: true
         cover_names: front back
-        sources: amazon *
+        sources: itunes *

 Manually Fetching Album Art